root-systems/handbook/agreements/expenses-agreement.md

 Expenses fall into two categories:

- - RS expense
+ - Team expense
- - RS Member expense
+ - Member expense

-### RS expense
+### Team expense

-These are expenes that are accounted for out of core funds and facilitated by the Coordinators.
-The list at the bottom of this agreement defines ongoing RS expenses that we do not need raise a decision for.
-Beyond this any member can raise a proposal via loomio to add another RS expense (one off or ongoing).
-RS expenses will be accounted for out of our opperational budget in xero.
+These are expenses that are accounted for out of core funds and facilitated by the Coordinators.
+The list at the bottom of this agreement defines ongoing Team expenses that we do not need raise a decision for.
+Beyond this any member can raise a proposal via Loomio to add another Team expense (one-off or on-going).
+Team expenses will be accounted for out of our opperational budget in Xero.

-### RS Member expense
+### Member expense

-Any member can expense off any items they identify as being a business expense.
+Any Member can expense off any items they identify as being a business expense.
 Coordinators will facilitate this to provide support and understanding of what constitutes a business expense.
-RS Members expenses will be accounted for through deducting the expense less gst from their internal account.
+Member expenses will be accounted for through deducting the expense minus GST from their internal account.

 **Everyday business lunch expenses will be standardised to $20/day to make internal accounting easier.

-## Agreed RS Expenses
+## Agreed Team Expenses

  - Office/desk rent
  - Saas tools